 Your commercial property can experience a range of winter storm damage.
-Heavy snow can cause a roof collapse.
-Pipes can freeze and burst, causing water damage and possibly mold.
-Even space heaters incorrectly connected and positioned in the office can spark fire damage.
+For instance, heavy snow can cause a roof collapse.
+If your business is impacted by pipes freezing in winter or pipes bursting in winter, you may also suffer from water damage and possibly mold.
+Even space heaters, when incorrectly connected and positioned in the office, can spark fire damage.
 If the unexpected happens, your insurance company’s team will have their own interpretation about the extent of the property damage and what is covered in your commercial insurance policy.
 Shouldn’t you have an expert on your side representing only your interests?

-Our professional public adjusters are there to lift that burden from beginning to end in your insurance claim process.
+Our professional public adjusters are there to lift that burden from beginning to end in your winter storm damage or snow damage insurance claim process.
 We work only for you, not the insurance company.
-We level the playing field with our unmatched expertise and resources in evaluating, documenting, and negotiating your insurance claim for the maximum amount so you can get back to business sooner.
+Our expert public adjusters help business owners like you every day in Washington, Alaska, and Idaho from our offices in Seattle, WA, Anchorage, AK, Boise, ID and throughout the U.S. We level the playing field with our unmatched expertise and resources in evaluating, documenting, and negotiating your insurance claim for the maximum amount so you can get back to business sooner.